A great yoga session comes from more than just showing up.

 Make sure to get the right sizing.
 You don’t want to find balance in a new position and have to come out just to tug at your top.
 Things should be fitted enough to not slide off upside down, but loose enough to stretch with you through every pose.
 Check out the Method Seamless Short Sleeve, lightweight and perfect for action with its odor-fighting SilverTech threads.

 Best for everyone but even better for our sweatier friends, moisture-wicking, breathable materials give your skin the freedom it craves while you push through tough routines.
 Condition your body to its peak with fitness apparel designed to cooperate.

-Standard men’s workout shorts might work for the rest of your active lifestyle, but for yoga, you’ll want something that stays in place a little better.
-Yoga shorts, made specifically to provide full coverage through all the folding and spiraling your body does, stay where you depend on them too.
-With a little extra elastic, you are protected from slippage and shifting.
+Your usual men’s workout shorts might work for your usual active lifestyle like running, jogging, or weight lifting.
+But for yoga, you need something to keep “everything” in place just a little better.
+Yoga shorts for men are made specifically to provide full support and stretch through all the folding, stretching, and turning your body does.
+They stay where you need them to.
+With a little extra elastic these shorts stay put even upside down.

 If you’re not really into shorts or are still worried about staying covered, opt for a pair of comfortable joggers.
 The elastic around the ankle will demand the pants stay in place through all your movements.

 Bring in slim pullovers or lightweight, long sleeve shirts for the start and end of your yoga session.
 Added layers, in the beginning, can help your muscles warm up quicker, and improve your training.
 As for the cool down, it does just that.
 Sometimes the cooldown chills your body a little too much, and you’d be more comfortable with extra coverage.
 Cue your additional layers.
 Yoga studios tend to be kept at cooler temperatures, so you might even find you want the extra warmth through your entire exercise.